maixnor/wu-quartz/content/6 I shall use my Power.md

 	- monopolist will charge a price lower than in case with independent goods
 - substitutes $\epsilon_{1,2} > 0$
 	- monopolist will charge a higher price than in case with independent goods
-	- otherwise there would be flocking behavior
-		- make the customer choose, not just downright prefer 1